supalarry/filler/README.md

 Here it can be seen that the coordinates were found to be 16 vertically and 3 horizontally.

 Next gif illustrates full game.
 The player who can successfully block or trap enemy has the advantage to continue placing more pieces until no more piece can be placed.
+Player who places more pieces wins with having the highest score.

 ![](https://media.giphy.com/media/H3GaIBdbDKHUaFdyt1/giphy.gif)